The Science Diet Dog Food Review: Tested & Evaluated 2023

 It’s important to remember Hill’s offers three lines of dog food: Science Diet, Prescription Diet, and Ideal Balance.
 Today we’ll only cover their Science Diet line, which is a multi-purpose food aimed at maintaining dog health.

 Hill’s Science Diet Australia has several recipes available, but most of them share their core ingredients.
 Here are the ones that make up the bulk of their dry kibble:

 As you can see from this roundup, Hill’s Science Diet dog food is a cereal-heavy food and tends to be rich in corn.
 If your dog has previous food sensitivities, or is intolerant to certain foods, you should avoid the recipes that have corn or wheat within the first two ingredients, and those that have corn gluten altogether.
 We’d much rather see chicken and other animal protein sources within the first three ingredients.

 Unlike Eureka, which has no grains and consists of about 90% meat, this dog food is not that good if you prefer ones with fewer grains or no fillers at all and if your dog needs a rich protein meal.

 Surprisingly, their active dog recipe is our least favourite one.
 This specific option features wholegrain corn as the first ingredient, and corn gluten meal as the fourth.
 This means around 50% of the food is corn, one of the grains that are harder to digest.

-However, it’s important to mention certain recipes from the science diet line have significantly better composition than the rest.
-For example, their sensitive skin and stomach recipe doesn’t have wheat at all, and has both chicken and chicken meal within the first 3 ingredients.
+However, it’s important to mention certain recipes from the Science Diet line have significantly better composition than the rest.
+For example, their sensitive skin and stomach recipe doesn’t have wheat at all, and has both chicken and chicken meal within the first three ingredients.
 This recipe does have sorghum and barley, but in general the protein percentage comes from animal sources, and it has a respectable fat content to nourish your pup.